 Numbers corroborate this behavior – 70% of consumers place peer recommendations above professionally written copy.
 What’s more, two-thirds of consumers say they trust the opinions of other customers posted online.

 So, there’s no doubt that the content posted by your audience about your brand holds far more value than any advertising or marketing material you produce.
+But before we dive in, let’s look at the meaning of user-generated content in more detail.

 In essence, user-generated content (UGC) is any type of content – blog posts, images, videos, GIFs, and so on – created and posted online by users who aren’t paid to voice their opinion.
 It could be an Instagram Story of someone using your product, a tweet mentioning your brand, or a product review on YouTube.